 If you already have a podcast with another host, you can easily migrate and import your show to Acast with just a few clicks.

 If I switch platform, will my current analytics follow through as well?

 Analytics will not carry over when changing hosts, simply because we can't guarantee the purity of the data.
 Acast is IAB certified, so carrying over analytics from a different platform would impact the integrity of the data.
-Don't worry, we take analytics very seriously: our dashboard is intuitive and clear, our analytics are highly detailed.
+Don't worry, we take analytics seriously and our Insights dashboard is intuitive and highly detailed.

 If I switch my podcast to Acast, will I keep my subscribers?

-Yes!
-Our smart import function pulls in all your episodes, all your show notes and all your subscribers too.
-We make sure that switching to Acast is totally seamless and your listeners are always connected to your feed.
+Yes, you will keep all your subscribers when switching to Acast, our import tool transfers all your episodes, show details, and subscribers.
+Switching to Acast is totally seamless and your listeners are always connected to your feed.